aburkov/Iskra/wiki/policy-gradient.md

 Here's what's going on in line ➊:

 - Normally, we use gradient ascent to maximize the expected reward.
 However, optimizers in PyTorch perform gradient descent.
 By taking the negative of our objective, we turn the maximization problem into a minimization problem.
-The log probabilities for the output sequence are returned per token.
-- We sum these along the sequence dimension `(dim=1)` to obtain the log probability for the entire sequence.
-This sum represents the log of the product of the probabilities of each token in the sequence.
-We calculate the average loss over the mini-batch.
-This ensures that the magnitude of the gradient does not depend on the batch size, leading to a more stable training process.
+- The log probabilities are returned per token in the sequence.
+We sum these along the sequence dimension `(dim=1)` to obtain the log probability for the entire sequence.
+This sum represents the log of the product of the probabilities of each token in the sequence, since $\log(a \cdot b) = \log(a) + \log(b)$.
+- These sequence-level log probabilities are then multiplied by their corresponding rewards element-wise.
-- By using applying `.mean()`, we calculate the average loss over the mini-batch.
+- Finally, we take the mean over the mini-batch to calculate the average loss.
 This ensures that the magnitude of the gradient does not depend on the batch size, leading to a more stable training process.

 ## From Rewards to Advantages